 Killed In Action (KIA)

 In the six months that the 103rd Infantry Division was engaged in combat, the division lost approximately 848 soldiers.
-These soldiers were lost through various means from being Killed in Action, to those who succumbed to their wounds either hours or days after initially being wounded, to those who died by illness or accidents.
+These soldiers were lost through various means, from being Killed in Action, to those who succumbed to their wounds either hours or days after initially being wounded, to those who died by illness or accidents.
 For the 103rd Infantry Division however, a majority of the men who died while in Europe were lost due to combat operations.
 For the soldiers who were killed or that died while the division was deployed, an extensive procedure was carried out to ensure their identity, notify their next of kin back home, and properly inter the individual soldier with respect and dignity.
 After each engagement with the enemy, commanders of each platoon worked diligently to get an accurate count of their soldiers and find out the fates of those not present.
 This, as one might imagine, was not always an easy task due to the constant movement of the various units of the division, as well as the natural confusion that reigns in a combat zone, which is sometimes dubbed the “fog of war.”

 After commanders completed their count and confirmed who was dead and wounded, a detailed list would be passed up the chain of command to maintain the records of the specific unit, as well as the division.
 For soldiers who were Killed in Action or Died of their Wounds after the battle, the commanders of the deceased often times would attempt to write a letter of condolence or notification to the deceased’s next of kin.
 At the same time, the Army would work to officially notice the next kin of the man who died, and if possible a brief description of what happened and where the individual was killed or died.
 Depending on the location of the next of kin in the United States, and due to the limits of technology of the day, notification would sometimes take days or weeks before a family knew that their son would never be coming back home.
 Overwhelmingly, the families of the dead would only be notified via a telegram that was delivered by a messenger.